irlserver/belabot/README.md

 ## Disclaimer

-This is a third party tool, please do not ask for help on the BELABOX discord server.
-Instead, join the [NOALBS Community Server](https://discord.gg/efWu5HWM2u) for all your questions.
+This is a third party tool, please do not ask for help on the BELABOX or NOALBS discord server.
+Instead, join the [IRLServer discord](https://irlserver.com/discord) for all your questions.

+Thanks to [NOALBS](https://discord.gg/efWu5HWM2u) for the original code.
+I am hoping to contribute to the Belabox and open-source community in any way i can.
+Please use official services when possible.